Kyubyong/neural_japanese_transliterator/README.md

 <img src="images/swiftkey_ja.gif" width="200" align="right">

 * The modern Japanese writing system employs three scripts: Hiragana, Katakana, and Chinese characters (kanji in Japanese).
-* Hiragana and Katakana are phonetic, and Chinese characters are not.
+* Hiragana and Katakana are phonetic, while Chinese characters are not.
-* In the digital environment, people mostly type Romaji to write Japanese.
+* In the digital environment, people mostly type Roman alphabet (a.k.a.
+Romaji) to write Japanese.
 Basically, they rely on the suggestion the transliteration engine returns.
-Therefore, how accurately an engine can predict the word(s) the user has in mind is crucial in a Japanese keyboard.
+Therefore, how accurately an engine can predict the word(s) the user has in mind is crucial with respect to a Japanese keyboard.
 * Look at the animation on the right.
-You are to type "nihongo", and the machine shows 日本語 on the suggestion bar.
-Then,  you tab and fix it.
+You are to type "nihongo", then the machine shows 日本語 on the suggestion bar.

 ## Problem Formulation
 We frame the problem as a seq2seq task.
 (Actually this is a fun part.
 Compare this with my other repository: Neural Chinese Transliterator.
-Can you guess why I took different approaches to those?)
+Can you guess why I took different approaches between them?)

 Inputs: nihongo。<br>
 => classifier <br>